linus-jansson/btd6farmer/README.md

 ## Instalation
 The script relies on tesseract which can be installed using this [this](https://github.com/UB-Mannheim/tesseract/wiki) guide.
-(*If by any chance the tesseract installation directory is different from the directory specified in main.py you need to manually change that in the script.
-Otherwise the script will not work!*)
+(*If by any chance the tesseract installation directory is different from the directory specified in bot.py you need to manually change that in the script.
+Otherwise the bot will not work!*)

 default path:
 ```py